nkuhlen/replication-study-financial-macro/README.md

         python waf.py build
         python waf.py install

-    The execution of the first command will fail if any of the programmes required to run the project are not installed.
+    The execution of the first command will fail if any of the programmes required to run the project is not installed.

 Note
 ----